List of Miraculous: Tales of Ladybug & Cat Noir characters: Alix Kubdel / Bunnyx

 Alix Kubdel / Bunnyx (voiced by Kira Buckland in the English dub and Adeline Chetail in the French version season 1 and Marie Nonnenmacher season 2) is a tomboyish girl at Collège Françoise Dupont.
 She is of Amazigh origin.

 Alix is predestined to receive the Rabbit Miraculous to become "Bunnyx" and able to travel through time with her ability Burrow, which summons portals.
-A future version of Alix intervened in the present to maintain the ideal timeline for Ladybug and Cat Noir.
+A future version of Alix, who is in her twenties, intervened in the present to maintain the ideal timeline for Ladybug and Cat Noir.
+An elderly version of herself in her 70s appeared in Miraculous London, showing that Alix will continue to be Bunnyx well into old age.

 The present Alix had also been entrusted with the Dog Miraculous briefly to become Canigirl and helped the heroes take the Rabbit Miraculous back from Monarch.
 She was allowed to keep the latter as she left her time period to keep the Rabbit Miraculous safe, whilst traveling between other eras and keeping in contact with her loved ones by leaving them cards.
-Bunnyx knows Marinette is Ladybug, Adrien is Cat Noir, as well as Gabriel was Monarch.
+Bunnyx knows the secret identities of Ladybug, Cat Noir, and Monarch.

-Her villain form was Timebreaker, a time-themed villain who can make people disappear by touching them which gives her the energy to travel through time.
+Her villain form was Timebreaker, a time-themed villain on special rollerskates who can make people disappear by touching them which gives her the energy to travel through time.
 She has also teamed up with Lady Wifi, Reflekta, Princess Fragrance, and Horrificator, once.